kpalod/KnoxVault/README.md

    ```

 **NOTE** :
-- You may have issues installing the face_recognition library due to CMAKE issues, use linux instead of windows if possible or install the required tools using Microsoft Visual studio
+- You may have problems installing the face_recognition library due to CMAKE build issues, use linux instead of windows if possible or install the required tools using Microsoft Visual studio

 4. Create a file named '.env' and add the following details to your file:
 ```